 and sports an anachronistic pony-tail.

 Perez, who co-starred in Queen Margot, Indochine and Cyrano de Bergerac,

-import-export business, his mother a housewife.
+was in the import-export business, his mother a housewife.
 But Vincent

 "Acting was an escape for me, a way to go away from my country, from